neogeographica/expak/README.rst

 ============

-The latest version of expak can always be installed or updated to via the `pip`_ package manager:
+The latest version of expak can always be installed or updated to via the `pip`_ package manager, and this is the preferred method:

 .. code-block:: none

     pip install expak

-pip is preferred, but easy_install will also work:
+The easy_install utility can also install expak:

 .. code-block:: none